 In some cases, the police may suspect someone of criminal activity but have insufficient probable cause to arrest him/her.
-Therefore the police will conduct a pre-file investigation in an effort to determine whether there is enough evidence to justify an arrest.
+Therefore the police will conduct a pre-file investigation in an effort to determine whether there is enough evidence to justify a Nevada arrest (NRS 171.104).
 If they gather adequate evidence against the suspect, the police will arrest him/her.

 In other cases, an arrest is the start of a pre-file investigation.
 Getting arrested does not necessarily mean that the D.A. has enough evidence to press charges.
 Therefore whenever a suspect is arrested, the case typically goes into “screening” … this is when the D.A. examines (“screens”) the evidence to decide whether the case is strong enough to bring criminal charges.
 If there is not enough evidence, the D.A. will “deny the case,” which means no criminal charges will be brought.

 In more serious or high profile cases, police may have enough probable cause to arrest a suspect but will hold off on until they gather all available evidence through the pre-file investigation.
 This way the D.A. is confident from the beginning they have a strong case and can formally press charges shortly after the arrest.